 Tracking individual pages such as the “thank you” or “confirmation” page is a powerful way to track the amount of people who complete a goal.

-Setting up AdWords conversion tracking starts by clicking the Tools and Analysis tab at the top of the AdWords interface.
+Setting up Ads conversion tracking starts by clicking the Tools and Analysis tab at the top of the Ads interface.

 Then, click Conversions.

 To create your conversion, click the +Conversion button.